As technology moves forward, we as human beings are never satisfied, so we have more and more demands from technology.

 That’s correct… Let’s see how we can reproduce this in reality into Salesforce.

-That’s an easy step, Process Automatization is the second name for Workflows and Process Builder in Salesforce.
+That’s an easy step, Process Automatization is the second name for Workflows and Process Builder in Salesforce and the Salesforce developer world.
 Both Workflow rules and Process Builder are used for automatization of the processes, and what I mean here is they are used for performing an automatic action when other conditions have taken place.

 Both processes allow certain actions to happen in an easy way, where customers will be satisfied, happy, and will save a significant amount of time.